 YOLO (You Only Look Once) is a family of computer vision models that has gained significant fanfare since Joseph Redmon, Santosh Divvala, Ross Girshick, and Ali Farhadi introduced the novel architecture in 2016 at CVPR – even winning OpenCV's People Choice Awards.

-But what exactly is YOLO (besides an outdated Drake song)?
-Where did it come from, why is it novel, and why do there seem to be so many versions?
+But what exactly is the YOLO computer vision family of models?
+Where did YOLO come from, why is it novel, and why do there seem to be so many versions?

 The Origins of YOLO: You Only Look Once

 The original YOLO (You Only Look Once) was written by Joseph Redmon in a custom framework called Darknet.
-Darknet is a very flexible research framework written in low level languages and has produced a series of the best realtime object detectors in computer vision: YOLO, YOLOv2, YOLOv3, YOLOv4, YOLOv5, YOLOV6, and now YOLOV7.
+Darknet is a very flexible research framework written in low level languages and has produced a series of the best realtime object detectors in computer vision: YOLO, YOLOv2, YOLOv3, YOLOv4, YOLOv5, YOLOV6, YOLOV7, YOLOv8, and YOLO-NAS.

 The original YOLO model was the first object detection network to combine the problem of drawing bounding boxes and identifying class labels in one end-to-end differentiable network.

 Some object detection models treat the detection pass as a two-part problem.
 First, identify the regions of interest (bounding boxes) for where an object is present.
 Second, classify that specific region of interest.
 This is considered a two-stage detector, and popular models like Faster RCNN leverage this approach.